samuel-sjoden/obsidian-vault/content/Thunderbots/Thunderbots Projects/UART Communication & Autoflash.md

 We will also scope the UART lines to see of there is any distortion on the signals we will scope the UART lines.

+#### Test
+Wrote a short script for each the sending and receiving ESP32s.
+To emulate the behavior during flashing, the ESP on the powerboard was designated the receiver and the external dev board the sender.

+The RX and TX were connected to the header pin that the py would typically connect to the ESP through jumper cables.
+The testing code for both intialized the UART1 bus for the communication.
+The dev board sent a string which contained a number which incremented each time.
+It would then print to the UART0 bus, which we monitored, "Sent: {message number}".
+The receiving ESP, on the powerboard, would listen on that line and then write to UART0 "Received: {message number}".

+The baud rate was set to 115200 bits per second.
+An uncertainty I have with this test is that the current code may just capture how fast the receiver code is looping not data loss.

+We additionally scoped the transmission line for noise with the other ESP connected.

+### Improving The Test Strategy